jrmejansen/scipy/README.md

 ## Numerical methods
 *solve_dde* use the method of step with embedded Runge-Kutta RK23 or RK45 integration.
 Evaluation of delay terms is realized with continuous extension (or denseOutput) of RK integrator.
+Discontinuity tracking is made with location of discontinuity at initialization of the solver (as solver_dde handles only constant lags) and modification of the time step when integration is close to a discontinuity.
 Location of events is available.

 ## Requirement